Eating Up The Coast

 Folks go lobster mad along the seacoast during the summer season.
 There is boiled, baked, fried and pied lobster, along with lobster pasta, tacos and rolls.
 I believe some miserable wretch even tried to foist lobster ice cream on the visiting public.
 But good lobster chowder is hard to come by.
 Hurricane in downtown Kennebunkport has the best I’ve found.
 My version of a surf and turf dinner is their chowder along with their tenderloin carpaccio with capers, rosemary-infused oil and Parmigiano-Reggiano.

-When it’s time to do the beach picnic basket or the backpack meal, the Tuscan Kitchen in Portsmouth is the place to begin all shopping.
+When it’s time to do the beach picnic basket or the backpack meal, the Tuscan Kitchen & Market in Portsmouth is the place to begin all shopping.
 This is a newer addition to my list, although I’ve been to the Tuscan Market in Salem, New Hampshire, many times.
-The Portsmouth operation, which opened March 1, is already setting food shopping standards for the seacoast city.
+The Portsmouth operation is already setting food shopping standards for the seacoast city.